booterbrought/minus8/README.md

 # Minus8

-A simple game inspired by old J2ME game MAX8 by MobiLeap.
-With online capabilities.
+A simple game inspired by old J2ME game MAX8 by MobiLeap.(Probably soon will be) with online capabilities.

 ## Build Setup